testfairy/docs/docs/03_Android/06_Customizing_feedback_dialog.md

 #### setEmailFieldVisible(boolean) / setEmailMandatory(boolean)

-You can decide if the email field is visible or not, and if the email is mandatory or not.
+You can decide whether the email field is visible or not, and whether the email is mandatory or not.

 ```java
 FeedbackOptions feedbackOptions = new FeedbackOptions.Builder()